 As a result, you’ll be able to produce the same amount of watts for less effort, he adds.
-Put simply, this will enable you to ride faster without becoming fatigued.
+Put simply, this will enable you to ride faster before becoming fatigued.

-But it’s not just in terms of your effort-to-output ratio where you’ll see improvements as a result of base training.
-“It enables you to cycle more aerobically, using more fat as opposed to carbohydrates as a fuel source,” says Rowe.
+Base training has other benefits beyond your effort-to-output ratio.
+“It enables you to cycle more aerobically, using more fat as opposed to carbohydrates as a fuel source,” adds Rowe.